Are Cockroaches Dangerous?

 Advice on Preventing Cockroach Infestations

-• Seal cracks and crevices in walls, around baseboards, and in cabinets to eliminate entry points.
+1. Seal cracks and crevices in walls, around baseboards, windows, doors, and in cabinets to block potential entry points.

-• Fix leaks and eliminate standing water to cut off their water supply.
+4. Fix leaky pipes and eliminate standing water around sinks, bathrooms, and outdoor areas to remove their water sources.

 Addressing Common Myths and Misconceptions